-The Country of the Bundjalung of Byron Bay (Arakwal) People
+The Country of the Arakwal

-The Bundjalung of Byron Bay (Arakwal) people and other Bundjalung people have a long and ongoing cultural association with the landscape around Byron Bay, including the reserve.
-Research into the Bundjalung lands of south east Queensland date their occupation to at least 22,000 years ago (Neal & Stock 1986).
+The Arakwal and other Bundjalung people have a long and ongoing cultural association with the landscape around Byron Bay, including the reserve.
+Research into the Bundjalung lands of south-east Queensland date their occupation to at least 22,000 years ago (Neal & Stock 1986).

-The Bundjalung of Byron Bay (Arakwal) people lodged a Native Title Application in 1994 (NC95/1 - Byron Bay Bundjalung People) over the land and adjoining waters extending from the Brunswick River to the north, past Julian Rocks to the east, Broken Head to the south and around the hinterland areas of Mullumbimby, Coorabell and Bangalow to the west, including the reserve.
+The Arakwal lodged a Native Title Application in 1994 (NC95/1 - Byron Bay Bundjalung People) over the land and adjoining waters extending from the Brunswick River to the north, past Julian Rocks to the east, Broken Head to the south and around the hinterland areas of Mullumbimby, Coorabell and Bangalow to the west, including the reserve.